18F/handbook/_pages/policies/employee-resources-policies/deaf-hoh.md

 In order to use video relay services in combination with video meeting tools like Google Meet or Zoom, the Deaf/HoH individual will need to install GSA-approved software called Z5 app that connects them by video to a sign language interpreter.
 To get this software:

  1. The individual’s Supervisor should submit a software request on behalf of the individual using [Service Now](https://gsa.service-now.com/sp/?id=cs_home).
 Individuals can also submit their own request, but it will then immediately get routed to their supervisor for approval.
-   a.
-Pending the individual’s specific communication needs, in the software request Comments field, note that GSA IT should contact the individual for setup instructions by email, and not by phone.
+    1. Pending the individual’s specific communication needs, in the software request Comments field, note that GSA IT should contact the individual for setup instructions by email, and not by phone.
  2. Install the VRS software app.
 GSA IT will contact the individual for setup and installation.
-   a.
-Download Z5 app for mobile and/or desktop, which is GSA-approved.
+    1. Download Z5 app for mobile and/or desktop, which is GSA-approved.
 If Z5 cannot be downloaded or installed, contact your supervisor/manager and GSA IT to make it available in GSA Self Service application
-   b.
-Create an account at Z5’s [Registration page](https://www.zvrs.com/registration/) and follow their instructions.
+    2. Create an account at Z5’s [Registration page](https://www.zvrs.com/registration/) and follow their instructions.
-   c.
-After creating an account, you may need to wait for few days for the account to be activated.
+    3. After creating an account, you may need to wait for few days for the account to be activated.
 Also, a Z5 enterprise account manager may reach out to you to provide support, answer questions and verify contact info.

 #### Connect to a meeting with video relay

 ##### For a Google Hangouts/Meet meeting:

  1. Dial (877) 709-5797 from your videophone (the Z5 app).
 Press option 1 for English or option 2 for Spanish
  2. Connect to a video interpreter and provide the name of your Federal agency (In this case, "GSA") or Agency Bureau (AB) code (GSA’s AB code is 4700)
  3. Provide the phone number you want to call to the interpreter and the PIN, which both are listed under "Join by phone" on your Google Calendar invite
  4. Begin your conversation

 ##### For a Zoom meeting:

  1. Dial (877) 709-5797 from your videophone (the Z5 app).
 Press option 1 for English or option 2 for Spanish
  2. Connect to a video interpreter and provide the name of your Federal agency (in this case, "GSA") or Agency Bureau code (in this case, "4700")
  3. Provide the phone number you want to call to the interpreter, which is listed under "Dial [by your location]" on your Google Calendar invite.
-   * _Note_: Make sure that every Calendar invite also includes the dial-in number — A Zoom URL itself will not allow an interpreter to join in the meeting
+Make sure that every Calendar invite also includes the dial-in number — a Zoom URL itself will not allow an interpreter to join in the meeting
  4. Begin your conversation

 #### Video relay tips